 Physiotherapists work with patients or clients to achieve positive health gains, so having the ability to motivate and sensitively support patients who are in pain or struggling after a serious injury or illness is a key required attribute.

 If you are looking for an exciting and varied career for a lifetime, physiotherapy is that career.

-The starting salary for a qualified physiotherapist in an entry level position in The National Health Service (NHS) is £21,176.
+The starting salary for a qualified physiotherapist in an entry level position in the National Health Service (NHS) is £24,907 (at Band 5).
 This will rise for specialist physiotherapists and for physiotherapist team managers.
 Principal physiotherapists (consultants) earn considerably more.
 Extra allowances are payable in the London area, where there may also be assistance towards the costs of accommodation.
 Salaries in the private sector may vary from those in the NHS.

 All full-time NHS allied health professionals work 37.5 hours a week.
 The hours are usually during daytime between Monday and Friday, but may include a seven-day working pattern.
 Some weekend and night duty on an on-call basis is usually required and newly qualified staff are not exempt.

 - Full time programmes: the majority of physiotherapy courses require 3 years of full-time study, including clinical placements (4 years in Scotland).

 - Part time programmes: there are a number of part time physiotherapy courses in the UK with the same entry requirements and learning outcomes as full time courses.
 Some of these programmes have been set up primarily for physiotherapy support workers wishing to become chartered physiotherapists.
 However, if this applies to you, make sure that you discuss this with your manager prior to applying for a place on the programme.

 - Accelerated programmes: applicants who already have a degree in a relevant subject such as a biological science, psychology or sports science may be eligible for an accelerated 2-year degree programme leading to a physiotherapy qualification.